minternational/javascript30/README.md

 # javascript30

-For the 30 days challange of JavaScript from WesBos #javascript30
+A 30 days challange of JavaScript from WesBos #javascript30!